Degenerations of k-positive surface group representations: Introduction

 \subsection{Structure of the paper}

-In Section \ref{s.boundary map} we introduce the technical transversality assumptions \emph{condition} (Tr) for limits of positively ratioed representations, discuss examples, and show that if a converging sequence satisfies condition (Tr), then the limit representation admits a continuous equivariant transverse boundary map (Theorem \ref{thm.limits of 1-pos ratio}).
-In Section \ref{s.pos-ratio} we discuss additional assumptions under which the existence of such a boundary map can be promoted to the limit being (almost) Anosov (cfr.
+In Section \ref{s.boundary map} we introduce the technical transversality assumptions \emph{condition} (Tr) for limits of positively ratioed representations and show that if a converging sequence satisfies condition (Tr), then the limit representation admits a continuous equivariant transverse boundary map (Theorem \ref{thm.limits of 1-pos ratio}).
+In Section \ref{s.pos-ratio} we conditions guaranteeing that condition (Tr) is satisfied and show that, in various instances, the existence of such a boundary map can be promoted to the limit being (almost) Anosov (cfr.
 Definition \ref{defn.Anosov}) and we prove Theorem \ref{thmINTRO.limits of pos ratio general+proximal}.
 In Section \ref{s.gaps} we discuss limits of representations satisfying property $H_k$ whose boundary maps $\xi^{k-1},\xi^{k+1}$ converge.
 This will be a crucial step in Theorem \ref{thm.intro-degenerations}(3).
 In Section \ref{s.k-pos} we introduce $k$--positive representations and study their properties.
 In Section \ref{s.6} we turn to the study of degenerations and prove Theorem \ref{thm.intro-degenerations}.
 In the last section, Section \ref{s.ex}, we discuss open problems (e.g. to what extend Theorem \ref{thm.intro-degenerations} is optimal) and examples illustrating those problems.